jtalz/hebrootsMobileClient/README.md

 It is a concept that for a long time has stumbled the minds of its speakers.
 However, once understood its importance is rarely dismissed.  -->
 ### How to learn verb conjugations

 Hebrew verb conjugation is taught and reviewed at almost every academic level.
-The first step is to enroll into some kind of Hebrew learning program and to start practicing.
+The first step is to enroll in a Hebrew learning program, like an Ulpan.
+There you will learn the basics.
+With relation to verb conjugations, you will likely fill out many tables defining which conjugations apply to which pronouns.
+Click here to find our recommended list of Hebrew learning Ulpans.

-For extra practice and to instill the concept in your mind in order to take full advantage of it, you may utilize hebroots.
+Next, install hebroots to practice and ingrain the concept of verb conjugations in your mind.

+### What hebroots offers students

+Firstly, the hebroots Explore feature provides a search engine which will take any form of any verb as input and present its corresponding conjugation table in return.
+For instances where duplicates exist, the different options are provided.
+For example, if a user searches the verb "שיפר", they will be presented with the conjugation tables corresponding to "לשפר".

+Next, the hebroots learn feature provides lessons explaining each conjugation pattern, for example, Pi'el in Past tense.

 ## For Teachers